 A little backstory…

 During the first 12 years of my time in sales, I was always trying to be what I thought others needed.
-I tried to be the funny guy, the “always closing” guy, the guy who knew all the answers.
+I tried to be the funny guy, the “always closing” guy, and the one who knew all the answers.

 It was exhausting.